KasperKnop/WEB1/docs/02-css-fundamentals.md

 ### CSS Selectors & Specificity

-Lastly, we’ll look at CSS selectors and how they let you target specific elements on your page.
-You’ll also learn about specificity and the cascade — the rules CSS uses to decide which styles win when there’s a conflict.
+Lastly, we'll look at CSS selectors and how they let you target specific elements on your page.
+You'll also learn about specificity and the cascade — the rules CSS uses to decide which styles win when there's a conflict.

 <iframe class="video" src="https://drive.google.com/file/d/1a9kIszPbCU5wx7ZjStNavVKGzGz1o3Ir/preview" allowfullscreen></iframe>